Where creation tools fall short

 Use metrics for narrower questions

 Metrics are not summaries.
-They are tools for specific questions.
+They come after inspection.

 • Edge Difference for shape, contour, and layout changes.